Tim Cash (1954-1993)

 Over the years she has photographed the cycle of seasons, the growth of plants, and the doings of animals (including humans) at the Nursery.
 She considers it a peaceful sanctuary away from the hustle and bustle of Sarasota.

 Web Editor's Note: Fran donated many of her outstanding photos to this website and wrote a lot of the informative text.
 We couldn't have done it without her.
 See more of her wonderful work at www.franpalmeri.com.

 Co-Author of Natural Florida Landscaping, B. of Chemical Engineering, Ph.D.
 Plant Physiology

-Nursery Plant Specialist, Weekend Sales Associate, Florida Master Gardener
+Nursery Plant Specialist, Sales Associate, Florida Master Gardener

 Joining the Florida Native Plants Nursery in January 2010, James brings with him 15 years of managerial experience in the environmental field.
-He currently manages billing, payroll, design visits/installations as well as livestock.
-If James isn't at the nursery he's usually on a landscape installation, doing existing landscape maintenance or making a delivery.
+He currently manages billing and payroll for the nursery.